-The injection moulding of ceramics is a new and innovative process that provides cost effective solutions for design engineers requiring complex, repeatable ceramic components.
+The injection moulding of ceramics is a cost-effective and flexible process that provides solutions for design engineers requiring complex, repeatable ceramic components.

 When a ceramic material has been chosen for a specific application, the geometry of the component has often been limited by the cost of shaping operations.
 Ceramic Injection Moulding (CIM) overcomes this issue by forming net shape parts in the tool.

-Designs previously rejected as too difficult or expensive to manufacture using other traditional production techniques are made commercially feasible.
-The inherent hardness of ceramics means that manufacturing complex shaped components by standard machining processes can be expensive.
+The allows designs previously rejected as too difficult or expensive to manufacture using other traditional production techniques to be commercially feasible.
+The inherent hardness of ceramics means that manufacturing components with complex shapes by standard machining processes can be expensive.
 Features such as re-entrant angles, multi-shaped blind holes, screw threads, surface profiles, perpendicular holes, undercuts and intricate cavities are all possible using CIM technology.
-A multi-million pound investment in CIM manufacturing technology at Stourport and separate facilities in our Martinscuro site enables Morgan to produce moulded ceramic components in volume for major international customers.
+A multi-million-pound investment in CIM manufacturing technology at Stourport and separate facilities in our Martinscuro site enables Morgan to produce moulded ceramic components in volume for major international customers.
 This in turn has allowed production engineers and product designers to improve productivity and efficiency, lower manufacturing costs and improve product performance.

 CIM components offer all the benefits associated with technical ceramics including wear resistance, corrosion resistance, thermal stability, superior hardness, high mechanical strength and dimensional stability.
 Physical features available through Ceramic Injection Moulding include undercuts, threads, blind holes and curves.